ovh/docs/pages/cloud/dedicated/intervention-support/guide.en-gb.md

 ### Gentoo

-After the motherboard has been replaced, it is not possible to modify the new MAC addresses through the OS via rescue mode.
+After a motherboard has been replaced, it is not possible to modify the new MAC addresses through the OS via rescue mode.

 1\.
 Reboot the server in [rescue mode](/pages/cloud/dedicated/rescue_mode) and locate the partition `/`: